fecgov/fec-cms/README.md

 downtime.

 ## Backup
+*Likely only useful for 18F FEC team members*

 To restore data from a remote instance to a local instance, or between local instances, back up data using `dumpdata` and restore using `loaddata`.
 You'll also need to [install cf-ssh](https://docs.cloud.gov/getting-started/cf-ssh/).